Infrastructure

 Kisumu bypass

 The 104km segment will run from Kisian in Kisumu to Busia town.
-The project will also involve the construction of 11km road between Kisian and Kisumu bypass.
+The project will also involve the construction of a 11km road between Kisian and Kisumu bypass.

 At the same time, another 127km road will be built from Jinja to Malaba.
 This will be linked to a 20km stretch that will run along the border to Busia town.